ALDANIZ/COVID-19-Statistical-Calculatins/README.md

-I advise you to open the code with the jupyter notebook!
+I recommend you open the code and recompile it with Jupyter notebook!

-Jupyter notebook ile kodu açmanızı tavsiye ederim!
+Jupyter notebook ile kodu açmanızı ve yeniden derlemenizi tavsiye ederim!